Arctic Council: Members

-Observer states
+Observers

 Observer status is open to non-Arctic states approved by the Council at the Ministerial Meetings that occur once every two years.
 Observers have no voting rights in the council.
 As of September 2021, thirteen non-Arctic states have observer status.
 Observer states receive invitations for most Council meetings.
 Their participation in projects and task forces within the working groups is not always possible, but this poses few problems as few observer states want to participate at such a detailed level.